xecrets/xecrets-licensing/docs/Xecrets.Licensing.Implementation.BuildUtc.md

 Implements [IBuildUtc](Xecrets.Licensing.Abstractions.IBuildUtc.md 'Xecrets.Licensing.Abstractions.IBuildUtc')

 ### Remarks
+The [System.Reflection.AssemblyTitleAttribute](https://docs.microsoft.com/en-us/dotnet/api/System.Reflection.AssemblyTitleAttribute 'System.Reflection.AssemblyTitleAttribute') is also inspected to determine if the build is a beta build.
+If it contains
+the word "BETA" it's considered a beta build.
+Also here the expectation is that a CI build would remove the "BETA"
-As a fallback for testing, if the value is "UseExecutableDateTime", a check is made
+from the title for a release build.
+As a fallback for testing, if the value is "UseExecutableDateTime", a check is
-for environment variable XF_BUILDUTC, and if it's set, that value is used instead.
+made for environment variable XF_BUILDUTC, and if it's set, that value is used instead.
 ### Constructors

 <a name='Xecrets.Licensing.Implementation.BuildUtc.BuildUtc(System.Type)'></a>